arielevy8/mouse-tracking-tools/README.md

 - All x and y coordinates should be under the columns 'x_cord' and 'y_cord', respectively.
 - Experimental condition should be stated in an additional 'Condition' column.

-Please contact me (arielevy8) regarding any need for clarification.
+Please feel free to contact me (ariel.levy2@mail.huji.ac.il) for any further clarification.

 ## Contents